riot-ml/riot/CONTRIBUTING.md

 it got into its state.

 You may find you need more information than is available.
-Feel free to add more `Logs.trace` calls all over Riot wherever you see fit, and submit them in a PR if you think they'll help other people find bugs too.
+Feel free to add more `Log.trace` calls all over Riot wherever you see fit, and submit them in a PR if you think they'll help other people find bugs too.

-`Logs.*` functions are cheap if the logs are disabled, since the function you pass to them only is evaluated when that log level is enabled.
+`Log.*` functions are cheap if the logs are disabled, since the function you pass to them only is evaluated when that log level is enabled.

 ## Performance